BoardiesITSolutions/3Dot-Context-Menu/README.md

 ## Requirements
 Jquery is required and most modern browsers should support the library.
-We've tested on the latest versions of Google Chrome, Internet Explorer, Microsoft Edge.
-The only browser that doesn't work is the latest Firefox Quantum (we'll get into that in a bit).
+We've tested on the latest versions of Google Chrome, Internet Explorer, Microsoft Edge and Firefox.

 ## Implementing 3-dot Context Menu
 Implementing the 3-dot context menu is as straight forward